elgomatiae/muslim-space-app-ofjmxk/GOOGLE_SIGNIN_SETUP.md

 2. **Clear the app cache** (optional but recommended):
    - Press `Shift + C` in the Expo terminal

-3. **Test the Google Sign-In**:
+3. **Test the Google Sign-In on iOS**:
-   - Open your app
+   - Open your app on an iOS device or simulator
    - Go to the Profile tab
    - Click "Continue with Google"
-   - A browser window should open with the Google Sign-In page
+   - The native iOS Google Sign-In sheet should appear
    - Sign in with your Google account
-   - The browser will redirect back to your app
    - You should be signed in successfully! 🎉

 ---

 ## 🐛 Troubleshooting

-### Error: "Failed to get Google sign-in URL"
+### Error: "Failed to get authentication token from Google"
-- ✅ Make sure Google OAuth is enabled in Supabase Dashboard
+- ✅ Make sure you've replaced `YOUR_IOS_CLIENT_ID_HERE` with your actual iOS Client ID
-- ✅ Make sure you added the Client ID and Secret to Supabase
+- ✅ Make sure the iOS Client ID is correct (no extra spaces)
-- ✅ Click **Save** in Supabase Dashboard
-- ✅ Restart your Expo development server
+- ✅ Restart your Expo development server after making changes

-### Error: "Invalid client"
+### Error: "Sign in was cancelled"
-- ✅ Check that the Web Client ID and Secret are correct in Supabase
+- ✅ This is normal if the user closes the sign-in sheet
-- ✅ Make sure there are no extra spaces in the credentials
+- ✅ Try signing in again

+### Error: "Google Play Services not available"
+- ✅ This error should not appear on iOS
-- ✅ Make sure you're using the **Web** Client ID, not Android or iOS
+- ✅ If you see this, make sure you're testing on an iOS device/simulator

-### Error: "Redirect URI mismatch"
-- ✅ Make sure `https://teemloiwfnwrogwnoxsa.supabase.co/auth/v1/callback` is in Google Console's authorized redirect URIs
-- ✅ Make sure there are no trailing slashes
+### Sign-in sheet doesn't appear
-- ✅ Make sure the URL is exactly as shown (no typos)
+- ✅ Make sure you've configured the iOS Client ID in `AuthContext.tsx`

-### Browser doesn't open
+- ✅ Check the console logs for any error messages
 - ✅ Make sure you have internet connection
 - ✅ Try restarting the Expo development server
-- ✅ Check the console logs for any error messages

-### Browser opens but doesn't redirect back
+### Error: "Invalid client"
+- ✅ Make sure the iOS Client ID in `AuthContext.tsx` matches the one in Google Cloud Console
-- ✅ Make sure the `scheme` in `app.json` is set to `"natively"`
+- ✅ Make sure the Bundle ID in `app.json` matches the one you used when creating the iOS Client ID
+- ✅ Try creating a new iOS Client ID in Google Cloud Console

+### Sign-in works but user is not saved to Supabase
+- ✅ Make sure the Google provider is enabled in Supabase Dashboard
+- ✅ Make sure you've added the iOS Client ID to Supabase
+- ✅ Check the Supabase logs for any errors
-- ✅ Try closing and reopening the app
+- ✅ Try enabling "Skip nonce check" in Supabase Dashboard
-- ✅ Check if you're testing on a physical device or emulator

 ---